-- 1. A student cannot add a class after the date posted in the academic calendar of any semester/term. - 2.
-A student can drop a class until the date posted in the academic calendar of any semester/term without academic record. - 3.
-A student dropping a class after the date posted in the academic calendar of any semester/term will be awarded a grade of WD (withdraw). - 4.
-A student withdrawing from the institution after the date posted in the academic calendar of any semester/ term will receive a grade of WD.
-Withdrawals must be properly submitted to the Office of the Registrar and receive the approval of the academic advisor.
+- A student cannot add a class after the date posted in the academic calendar of any semester/term. - A student can drop a class until the date posted in the academic calendar of any semester/term without academic record.

+- A student dropping a class after the date posted in the academic calendar of any semester/term will be awarded a grade of W (withdraw). - A student withdrawing from the institution after the date posted in the academic calendar of any semester/ term will receive grades of W for courses that semester.
+Withdrawals must be properly submitted to the Office of the Registrar and receive the approval of the academic and career advisor.

-Note: A WD is a withdraw where no grade or quality points are awarded.
+Note: A W is a withdraw where no grade or is awarded, but the credit attempt is recorded for completion rate and maximum time frame.